allengitpush/focal-hello-package/Note.md

 2. The changelog of debian folder of the hello package shows that the last change happens on eoan distribution,

-   we have receive a mail from launchpad offical that:
+   we have receive a mail from launchpad official that:

    Rejected:
    eoan is obsolete and will not accept new uploads.